-Cross-Connections between public water supplies and non-potable sources of contamination can represent one of the most significant threats to health in the water supply industry.
-A cross connection control program protects the public water supply from the possibility of contamination or pollution through backflow or back-siphonage into the public water system from a building's internal plumbing system.
+Cross- Connections between public water supplies and non-potable sources of contamination can represent one of the most significant threats to health in the water supply industry.
+A cross connection control program protects the public water supply from the possibility of contamination or pollution through backflow or backsiphonage into the public water system from a building's internal plumbing system.
+The Federal Safe Drinking Water Act requires that the water supplier has the primary responsibility for preventing water from unapproved sources from entering the public potable water system.
+Newport Water adopted a Cross-Connection Control Plan in March 2010.